Learn how to manage conflict with toxic people

 Table of contents

-How to deal with a toxic coworker or boss
+How to deal with a toxic relationship

+Identifying toxic people takes emotional intelligence by using your subjective judgment.
 Remember that you're just as prone to cognitive biases and poor judgment as anyone else.
 When you're on the receiving end of someone's poor behavior, it's easy to let your emotions take over and cloud your viewpoint.

 That said, if someone's displaying certain negative traits repeatedly over time, you can be fairly certain that it's a toxic trait.
 And with that, you'll be better equipped to deal with them.